 - Cash flow increase – Client invoices, overall, are paid much timelier and, because you don’t have to remember to send anything, there’s no wasted time trying to get an invoice out in the midst of other company business.

 - Improvements in security and fraud is minimized – Your sensitive data and that of your clients remains unaltered.
 No one is able to hack into your system and alter sensitive data or change amounts due on invoices.
 Due to sophisticated aspects, such as protective SSL and encryption, the data can’t even be read by anyone other than you or your client.

 - Customer relationships improved – If an error is found on an invoice, it can be found and fixed much more quickly than with traditional invoicing.
 You can also communicate faster, meaning both you and your clients are happier.
 Happy clients are often returning clients – and give great positive referrals – meaning your small business can continue growing.

 - Stay competitive – By adopting electronic invoicing in your small business, you can reap the rewards mentioned above, as well as remain competitive among others in your industry.
 In addition to fostering improved relations with your clients, even your team can feel the difference as productivity soars.
 Gone are the days of boring, repetitive tasks.

-The five invoicing trends mentioned above are continuing to grow, real-time economics are becoming ever more impactful, leading to timelier payments, resolved disputes, and overall greater investments in your business by saving time, saving money, and boosting the morale of your team.
-It means electronic invoicing is poised to make a positive impact throughout all aspects of business across all industries in the future.
-QuickBooks Online can help you create invoices, customize or choose invoice templates, & accept payments online!
-Start accepting payments & invoicing today with QuickBooks.
+Electronic makes a positive impact throughout all aspects of business across all industries in the future.
+QuickBooks Online can help you create invoices, customize or choose invoice templates, and accept payments online!
+Start accepting payments and invoicing today with QuickBooks.